Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Objective Satisfaction Assumption

 \paragraph{Hypothesis class} The optimization is performed over a \textit{hypothesis class} $\mathcal{F}$, which is the set of functions that the learning algorithm can choose from.
 If the model $f_\theta$ is parameterized by a set of parameters $\theta \in \Theta$, then $\mathcal{F} = \mathcal{F}_\Theta$ corresponds to the set of functions that can be represented by varying these parameters.
 For example, in neural networks, for a fixed architecture, $\mathcal{F}_\Theta$ would be the set of all functions that can be represented by that architecture with different weight values $\theta \in \Theta$.
-More generally, the space $\Theta$ can include different architectures as well, and even parameterizations of functions that are not neural networks.
-We also define $\mathcal{F}_\infty$ as the space of all functions, independent of any specific parameterization.
-We therefore have $\mathcal{F}_\Theta \subset \mathcal{F}_\infty$.
+More generally, $\Theta$ can include different architectures and non-neural parameterizations.
+We define $\mathcal{F}_\infty$ as the space of all functions, independent of parameterization, so $\mathcal{F}_\Theta \subset \mathcal{F}_\infty$.